Find out all the best eats, drinks, and things to do in our guide to Kennedy Town.

 2. Winston’s Coffee

-Looking for some CBD-infused drinks?
-Winston’s Coffee is known for adding some CBD to both coffee and cocktails (tsk tsk, espresso martini) and the retro style cafe is 100% photogenic.
-The corner cafe turns into a bar by night and folks love gathering outside for socialising and going back in for another drink.
+This retro style cafe is 100% photogenic and serves top-notch coffee.
+You can spot many patrons bringing their furry friends to this pet-friendly cafe.
+Bonus: this corner cafe turns into a bar by night and folks love gathering outside for socialising and going back in for seconds.

 Winston’s Coffee, Shop 8 The Hudson, 11 Davis Street, Kennedy Town, Hong Kong, p.
 2697 1878

-This Japanese fusion speakeasy brings the charm of old Shanghai to the streets of Kennedy town.
-Their signature cocktails are a Japanese spin on the classics; a glass of Bloody Ho’s, perhaps?
-Head over on Wednesdays for all you can eat sushi with sake, wine, or beer.
+This Japanese fusion speakeasy brings the charm of the old Orient to the streets of Kennedy town.
+Missy Ho’s signature cocktails are a Japanese spin on the classics – a glass of Bloody Ho’s, anyone?
+Don’t miss out on the food here either, with everything to fill you up, from Mushroom Linguine to Tuna Avocado Rolls.

 Missy Ho’s, 48 Forbes Street, Kennedy Town, Hong Kong, p.
 2817 3808